Rockefeller State Park Preserve

-Rockefeller State Park Preserve is a state park in Mount Pleasant, New York in the eastern foothills of the Hudson River in Westchester County.
+Rockefeller State Park Preserve is a state park in Mount Pleasant, New York, in the eastern foothills of the Hudson River in Westchester County.
 Common activities in the park include horse-riding, walking, jogging, running, bird-watching, and fishing.
-The park has a rich history and was donated to the State of New York over time by the Rockefeller family beginning in 1983.
-A section of the park, the Rockwood Hall property, fronts the Hudson River.
-It was formerly the private residence of William Rockefeller, and began use as a New York state park in the early 1970s.
+This wooded area near the present-day village of Sleepy Hollow has a rich history; the land was donated to the state of New York over time by the Rockefeller family beginning in 1983.
+A separate section of the park, called the Rockwood Hall section, fronts the Hudson River.
+Formerly the property of William Rockefeller, it has been in use as a New York state park since the early 1970s.
+In 2019, the estate of the late David Rockefeller donated a final 346-acre parcel to the preserve; this gift increased the total acreage to its current 1771 acre size.
+The park's trails, carriage roads, and bridges were planned and laid out by John D. Rockefeller Sr. and John D. Rockefeller Jr. in the first half of the 20th century, when the land was part of their Pocantico estate.

 In 2018, the park was added to New York's State Register of Historic Places.

 Features

-One of the stone bridges in Rockefeller State Park Preserve designed by John D. Rockefeller Jr.